-Prior to 1982, pennies were made of 95% copper.
+Before 1982, each penny contained 95% copper.
 In 1983 the United States government switched the material from 95% copper to 97.5% zinc with a thin copper coating.

 The value of copper has increased tremendously over the last few years, and some believe the copper in those pennies will be worth a fortune one day.

 Unfortunately, the copper cannot be extracted from those pennies just yet.
 Melting pennies is currently against the law.

 However, some penny enthusiasts believe the U.S. government may retire the penny one day in the not-so-distant future.
 If the penny is retired, the law may change.

 If that’s the case, those pennies will be worth much more than one cent.

 If you find a penny, do you pick it up?
 Do you only pick up pennies that are heads up?